oeco28/strepA_catalogue/pre-processing/file-preparation.md

 `panaroo -i *.gff -o ./results_clean/ --clean-mode strict -a core --aligner clustal --core_threshold 0.98 -t 1`

+We perform a pangenome search with a strict setting:

+`panaroo -i *.gff -o results_strict/ --clean-mode strict`

 We infer the phylogenetic relationships among the isolates using RAXML under a Multigamma subdstitution model

 `raxmlHPC -p 12345 -x 12345 -# 100 -m MULTIGAMMA -s core_alignment.fasta -K GTR -n T1`

+Meanwhile, we also estimated the changes in the pangenome using an infinite gene model (IGM):

+`